-How to write a pitch Step 3: Make sure the publication didn’t cover the idea already.
+How to write a freelance article pitch Step 3: Make sure the publication didn’t cover the idea already.

 This task can be tricky because it isn’t always easy to find out if a magazine has covered that specific topic or idea before unless they’ve uploaded all of their articles to their website.
 Do a site search to see if they have similar articles.
 (To do a site search on the idea you would type in “keto dinners” site:dianakelly.com if you wanted to see if that topic was on my site before you pitched it.)
 Learn more about where to find freelance article ideas to pitch here.
 If you’re a veteran freelancer who’s been pitching for a long time and feel “stuck” when it comes to finding new pitches for an existing client or you just want help brainstorming fresh article ideas, try this freelance writing exercise.

-How to write a pitch Step 4: Decide the section of the site/magazine where it will live.
+How to write an article pitch Step 4: Decide the section of the site/magazine where it will live.

 Make sure your pitch includes the section of the magazine you see the article being published in, or, the section of the website it could be a fit for.
 This is an important step when learning how to pitch an article to a website.
 For example, you wouldn’t pitch a personal essay for the “front of book” section of the magazine if they don’t have essays there.
 Or, you could tell the editor something like, “I see this article living in the Health section of your site” if it’s a health pitch.
 This lets the editor know you’ve familiarized yourself with their outlet and the sections of their website or magazine when writing an article pitch.
 You can even suggest a potential word count range as well.
 Here’s an example of how much to charge for a 500-word article.

-How to write a pitch Step 5: Write a strong email subject line.
+How to write a freelance pitch Step 5: Write a strong email subject line.